barneyb/johann/README.md

 ### Obsolete

-A few obsolete functions remain available, but are tagged "ick", and will eventually be removed.
+One obsolete function remains available, and will eventually be removed.

 * `char* itoa( int n )` - no direct replacement, but `printf` can do it on the way to STDOUT